nabrio/.github/profile/README.md

 # Nabrio

-Nabrio's mission is to make AI-powered automation accessible to everyone, as traditional AI automation can be complex, expensive, time-consuming and often requiring specialised expertise across domains.
+Nabrio's mission is to make AI-powered automation accessible to everyone.

-To achieve this goal, Nabrio has been developing two key platforms:

-Zene: This platform gathers data from IoT devices and analyses them using AI models.
-Based on the results, Zene makes decisions and performs external tasks.
-The platform also displays the information on an integrated dashboard.
-Zene is designed to be cost-effective with edge-based processing and simple with a low-code interface, allowing anyone to master the automation process.

-Reva: This platform is responsible for managing and automating the end-to-end AI training process.
-It ensures that the models are always up-to-date and performing at their best, helping to maintain the accuracy and effectiveness of the AI-powered automation.
-Reva's simplicity of use is ensured through its no-code interface, auto-labelling, and model fine-tuning capabilities, as well as seamless deployment to Zene.

-By providing these user-friendly, cost-effective tools, Nabrio aims to make AI-powered automation accessible to a wide range of individuals and organisations, regardless of their technical expertise.
+From raw data to automated intelligence, our end-to-end edge-based solutions transform the way organisations implement AI systems.
+By simplifying AI and IoT automation, we eliminate traditional barriers of specialised expertise and high costs, delivering intelligent automation in days, not months.

+[Zene](https://nabrio.com/zene) - An edge-based automation platform that connects IoT devices, processes data through AI models, and executes intelligent workflows.
+Its low-code interface and real-time processing make sophisticated automation accessible and efficient.

+**Reva** - A streamlined AI training platform that automates data labeling, model training, and deployment.
+It dramatically reduces the time and expertise typically required for AI development.

 [About Us >](https://www.nabrio.com/about-us)